telerik/winforms-docs/gridview/cells/formatting-cells.md

 {{endregion}}

 ## Formatting cells on demand

 Sometimes you may need to format the cells on a specific user action, for example, on a button click.
 Let's take the following scenario: you have a search box (RadTextBox) above RadGridView and a RadButton.
 When you click the button, RadGridView should highlight the cells that match the text typed in the RadTextBox.
 Here is how to do it:

-* First, you should handle the CellFormatting event of RadGridView, setting the back color of those cells that have text that matches the text of RadTextBox
+* First, you should handle the `CellFormatting` event and set the back color of the cells whose text matches the text in the RadTextBox
 {{source=..\SamplesCS\GridView\Cells\FormattingCellsOnDemand.cs region=cellFormatting}}
 {{source=..\SamplesVB\GridView\Cells\FormattingCellsOnDemand.vb region=cellFormatting}}